Anna Wintour, editor-in-chief of American Vogue and the artistic director of Condé Nast, is widely regarded as the most influential figure in fashion.

 Wintour’s skill and enduring professionalism is rarely focused upon by the media, following the release of the film The Devil Wears Prada, based on a book of the same name.
 In typical inscrutable style, Wintour wore Prada to the premier.
 However, the results her style of editorship garners are irrefutable.

 Wintour is a trustee of the New York Metropolitan Museum; her involvement turned the museum’s annual gala into one of the most high profile events of the year.
+The costume department of the museum was renamed the Anna Wintour Costume Institute in 2014.
 In addition, she is a staunch supporter of the Democratic Party and has raised funds for both Hillary Clinton’s and Barack Obama’s presidential bids.
 Wintour has two children and is in a relationship with Shelby Bryan, a Texan businessman.